-Winner: Stage One Financial Management, February 2019 & Overall Learner of the Year for Financial Management
+Winner: Level One Financial Management, February 2019 & Overall Learner of the Year for Financial Management

 Quintessentially British with a history spanning centuries, The Sloane Club is a Private Members Club in London’s most exclusive neighbourhood.
 Fine dining, luxurious Drawing Rooms, homely bedrooms, a private roof terrace, an indulgent Spa and the highest standards await.